Ask a CA Divorce Attorney: What is Emergency Custody?

 Emergency custody orders have application in urgent cases that require immediate intervention.
 That said, you don’t want to risk the chance of the petition not being upheld by the court due to lack of evidence or pushback from the ex.
 Protect yourself and safeguard your loved ones by consulting with a seasoned family law attorney, someone who can advocate on your and your child’s behalf.

-Learn more about what we can do at the Law Offices of James P. White.
-Schedule a free initial consultation by giving us a call at 925-271-0999 today.
+Learn more about what we can do at the White Oak Law.
+Schedule a initial consultation by giving us a call at 925-271-0999 today.